raganwald/Katy/README.md

   # => returns 7
 ```

+For what it's worth, altering core classes is tricky if you're writing a library for others to use, but could be [just fine][nobreak] if you're writing an application and not making life tricky for downstream programmers.

+[nobreak]: http://javascriptweblog.wordpress.com/2011/12/05/extending-javascript-natives/ "Extending JavaScript Natives"

 ## String Lambdas

 As you know, Katy accepts any function as an argument to `.K` and `.T`, as in: